If there’s one thing corporate employees love more than working long hours, it’s giving stupid names to simple concepts.

 There’s a really long explanation involving lots of math, but I will give you the short version: Six Sigma is a methodology designed to eliminate defects and improve efficiency.
 The name “Six Sigma” comes from being six levels of standard deviation away from the mean of a process on a normal distribution graph.
 Boring, right?
 Basically Six Sigma means you’re operating at 99.9997% efficiency.

-Like many other things in the corporate world, Six Sigma is full of pseudo-words (things that would be acronyms if the actually spelled anything, but don’t), such as:
+Like many other things in the corporate world, Six Sigma is full of pseudo-words (things that would be acronyms if they actually spelled anything, but don’t), such as:

 DMAIC (Define, Measure, Analyze, Improve, Control)